vfarcic/devops24/manuscript/01-sts.md

 Pods ordinals, hostnames, SRV records, and A records are never changed.
 However, the same cannot be said for IP addresses associated with them.
 They might change.
 That is why it is crucial not to configure applications to connect to Pods in a StatefulSet by IP address.

-Now that we know that the Pods managed with a StatefulSet have a stable network identity, we can proceed and configure MongoDB replica set.
+Now that we know that the Pods managed with a StatefulSet have a stable network identity, we can proceed and configure the MongoDB replica set.

 ```bash
 exit